sbest33/Sam-Best/Week 10/Final Project Proposal.md

 * [Arduino Programmable 5 Pedal Switcher](https://www.instructables.com/id/arduino-programable-5-pedal-switcher/)
 * [DIY 4 Loop Switcher \(made with all analog electronics\)](https://www.youtube.com/watch?v=Fd_LKoOA7sE)
 * [DIY 8 Pedal Loop Switcher \(which I used to base my project on\)](https://www.youtube.com/watch?v=NYT-uuoJm2o)

+## Where to start?
+At first this seemed like quite an overwhelming project, but after a lot of research I am starting to feel confident that I will be able to pull it off.
+Thankfully my girlfriend, Rachel, is a product engineer with a lot of experience as a thinker, and has offered to help me if I am to get stuck or hit a dead end.
+On top of that her brother is an Electric Engineer who has served as a great resource just for me to check if the things I am thinking of making are indeed possible and will, theoretically, work.
+Thankfully so far I have not hit any kind of dead end, but all the help that I have needed will be mentioned later on.